rishighai97/spring-security-by-code-examples/README.md

 16 | Using non-opaque tokens in Spring Security using JWT 17 | Using symmetric/synchronous keys with JWT (password/authorization grant type) 18 | Using asymmetric/asynchronous key pairs with JWT (password/authorization grant type)
+19 | Configuring the authorization server to expose the public key